 - 7 chicken wings or a small chicken carcass

 - 1 litre of water

 - 1/2 onion

 - 1/2 leek

 - 1 garlic clove

-- 33. Skim the surface using your slotted spoon.
-Discard the scum in a bowl
+- Skim any scum (foam) off the surface using your slotted spoon.
+Discard the scum in a bowl.

 Step up your cooking and learn a few more skills...